Trump signs bill ensuring 9/11 victims fund will never run out of money

 "We really want to thank him, he was really something," Trump said.

+The spokespersons for Schumer and Gillibrand said the invitations for the bill signing came early Saturday morning, just after midnight.

+However, a spokesperson for Rep. Carolyn Maloney, D-N.Y. — the lead author of the legislation — told NBC News that she did not receive an invitation.

-Last week the Senate passed the bill by a vote of 97-2.
+The Senate passed the bill last week by a vote of 97-2.
 The legislation passed the House by a vote of 402-12 earlier this month.

-Champions of the bill, including Sen. Kirsten Gillibrand, D-N.Y., praised Trump for signing it.
+Champions of the bill, including Gillibrand, D-N.Y., praised Trump for signing it.

 "I am grateful to every single person who helped pass this bill and to President Trump for signing it quickly into law," Gillibrand, who is seeking the Democratic presidential nomination, said in a statement.